NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 - o: `0000 0000` `0000 0000` `0000 0000` `0110 1111`
 - g: `0000 0000` `0000 0000` `0000 0000` `0110 0111`

 You may notice the problem UTF-32 introduces.
-A lot of bytes go to waste when using the most common letters in the english alphabet.
+A lot of bytes go to waste when using the most common letters in the English alphabet.
 What in ASCII takes only 3 bytes to encode (dog), becomes 12 bytes with UTF-32.
 With this encoding, every character takes the same amount of bytes, so we call UTF-32 a *fixed-length* encoding.

 Another thing to notice is the order of the bytes, in this case we are using big-endian.
 This version of UTF-32 is called **UTF-32-BE**.
 The little-endian version is called **UTF-32-LE**.